 Read the article the founder of Wayward Whiskers wrote about special needs cats.

-Wicket was the first kitty in the WWCR FIV/FeLV ward.
+Wicket was the first kitty in the WWCR FIV ward, before we even really knew what FIV was!
+We rescued him in December of 2012.
 He was dumped in a shopping center and had been surviving on his own for quite some time.
-His face is full of scar tissue from being in so many fights and trying to take care of himself.
-This has given him an independent streak, but he still likes to be around people.
-He's not a huge fan of other cats but can get along with them as long as they keep their distance.
+His face was full of scar tissue from being in so many fights and trying to take care of himself.
+This gave him an independent streak, but he still loved to be around people.

-Wicket has found an absolutely perfect home for him.
-He lives with a wonderful family and a small dog that he loves to intimidate, since he's almost as big as the dog!
+Wicket found an absolutely perfect home for him and lived with a wonderful family and a small dog that he loved to intimidate, since he was almost as big as the dog!
+Sadly in 2017, Wicket succumbed to his FIV surrounded by his loving family.

-Wicket hopes that the other FIV positive kitties with Wayward Whiskers can also find their perfect forever home.
+Our hope for Wicket's legacy is that the other FIV positive kitties with Wayward Whiskers can also find their perfect forever home and be as loved as Wicket was.
+Rest well, Wicket.

-Lionheart truly lives up to his name!
-He must have suffered greatly when he was roaming the streets, because not only is he FIV positive, but he had so many ear infections that his ears are now permanently deformed.
-Despite all he's been through, Lionheart is a sweet teddy bear who loves to lay on the clothes dryer.
-He rules the FIV ward with a gentle paw!
-He is not up for adoption due to his health issues but he has his forever home with Wayward Whiskers!
+Lionheart lived up to his name.
+He must have suffered greatly when he was roaming the streets, because not only was he FIV positive, but he had so many ear infections that his ears were permanently deformed.
+Despite all he went through, Lionheart was a sweet teddy bear who loved to lay on the warm clothes dryer or curl up on my chest.
+He ruled the FIV ward with a gentle paw.
+He found his forever home at Wayward Whiskers, and passed away from cancer at the age of 13 in 2017.

-Buddy was found by a good Samaritan near the Missions in San Antonio.
+Buddy was found by our board chair near the Missions in San Antonio.
 He had a severe injury to his ear, some chipped teeth, a tear or two on his good ear, goopy eyes and raging hormones.
 The abcess was repaired and he was neutered.
 During surgery it was found that he had a non-descending testicle, so that had to be removed.
 He has a nice big scar to show for it.
 He's about 8 pounds and looks like a typical Garfield Tom Cat.
 He was estimated to be about 10 years old.

 Buddy tested positive for FIV, which could have been a false positive if he had been vaccinated before.
 FIV is not a death sentence.
-However, Buddy sadly passed away from cancer in 2015.
-We miss him all the time.
+Buddy was adopted by his finder and sadly passed away from cancer in 2015.
+He was truly an ambassador for Wayward's FIV cats and we miss him all the time.

-Wayward Whiskers Cat Rescue is a 501(c)(3) rescue in San Antonio, TX founded in January 2013 by Sherry Pfau.
+Wayward Whiskers Cat Rescue is a 501(c)(3) rescue in San Antonio, TX founded in January 2013.
 We take in special needs cats and kittens that may otherwise be discarded or euthanized.

 We accept cats from the public when space is available, as well as pull from local shelters.
 We provide top-notch veterinary care including any surgeries or treatments the cats may need, and then find forever homes for them.
 We also are one of the few shelters in San Antonio that accepts FIV positive cats.